JetBrains/Qodana/topics/flexinspect.md

 <img src="flexinspect-test-inspection.gif" width="881" alt="Testing the inspection in IDE" border-effect="line"/>

 ### Run your custom inspection using Qodana

+<link-summary>After you have developed an inspection, you can use it for %product% analyses.</link-summary>

 <note>
 Before you can run your inspection, you'll first need to select a suitable %product% <a href="linters.md">linter</a>.